Oscar-Hogben/Time-V2/Text.md

-Go to the github page for the README
+Go to the github page for the 'README.md'